RIPE-NCC/ripe-database-documentation/docs/03.RIPE-Database-Structure/09-Attribute-Properties.md

 ## Presence

 Not all allowed attributes need to be present in every instance of the object type.
 The table below shows how presence is defined for an attribute.
 The same attribute name may have a different presence defined in different object types.
-For example “status:” is mandatory in an **inetnum** object, but generated in an **aut-num** object.
+For example "status:" is mandatory in an **inetnum** object, but generated in an **aut-num** object.

 **Types of ‘presence' of an Attribute**